-In February 1934 an out-of-control lorry crashed through the front of Board’s Photography Shop on Cavendish Circus, Buxton.
+In February 1934 an out-of-control lorry crashed through the front of Board’s Photography Shop on the Colonnade, Buxton.
 Luckily it seems no-one was seriously hurt.
 The owner, Joseph Board, documented the aftermath.

 The incident soon attracted its own crowd of curious bystanders.